 Jesus told them that there would be three aspects of the Spirit's work in the world.
 He would "prove" or "convict" the world of sin, righteousness, and judgment (v.
 8).
 Before we take a look at these three, let's talk about this word to prove or convict, depending on your English translation.
 The Greek word used is elegcho.
-It was a word used to describe the cross-examination of a person under judgment in a court setting, with evidence building to the degree that a man collapses under the pressure to admit his guilt.
-Only when a man sees His need for salvation will he respond to the Gospel.
-The Greek word elegcho was used to convince, convict, or prove a person guilty.
+It was a word that was used to describe the cross-

-I have read and heard much about revivals in history, and one of the things I have seen is that a revival of Christianity comes from believing prayer.
+I have read and heard much about revivals in history, and one of the things I have seen is that a revival of Christianity comes as a result of believing prayer.
 When a body of believers cries out to the Lord because of the sin of their city or country, the presence of the Holy Spirit comes to an area, town, or city with a strong sense of God's presence accompanied by great conviction of sin.
-During the Great Awakening revival in the United States, when Charles Finney came into a town, people noticed a difference in the spiritual atmosphere around the city.
+During the Great Awakening revival in the United States, when Charles Finney came into a town, people would notice a difference in the spiritual atmosphere around the city.
 People became struck with a sense of emptiness and guilt concerning their sin.
-Finney had a powerful touch of the Holy Spirit upon his life that seemed to stay with him in great power as he went from village to village, preaching the Word of God.
-When he spoke about Christ, people would fall to their knees under great conviction by the Holy Spirit, crying out to God to have mercy on their souls.
+Finney had a powerful touch of the Holy Spirit upon his life that seemed to stay with him in great power as he went from village to village preaching the Word of God.
+When he spoke about Christ, people would fall on the floor under great conviction by the Holy Spirit, crying out to God to have mercy on their souls.
 There seemed to be a unique presence of God over the area where he was preaching.
 Finney writes of one time:

 The state of things in the village and the surrounding area was such that no one could come into the town without feeling awestruck with the impression that God was there in a peculiar way.
 As an example of this, I will relate to a particular incident.
 The sheriff of the county resided in Utica.
-There were two courthouses in the county, one in Rome and the other in Utica (New York State).
+There were two courthouses in the county, one in Rome and the other in Utica (New York State). $\Box$